Skip to main content

 Pharmacogenomics is the study of how genes affect a person’s response to drugs.
 This field combines pharmacology (the science of drugs) and genomics (the study of genes and their functions) to develop effective, safe medications that can be prescribed based on a person’s genetic makeup.
 This development suggests that “personalized medicine” may be a possibility.

-Variants (polymorphisms) in genes impact an individual’s response to drugs, such as the variants in Phase I and Phase II drug metabolizing enzymes and drug transporters.
+Genetic variations (polymorphisms) impact an individual’s response to drugs, such as the variants in Phase I and Phase II drug metabolizing enzymes and drug transporters.
 Data regarding these genetic differences is used to predict whether a drug will be effective for an individual and which dose will help prevent unintended drug reactions.
-Knowledge about an individual’s genetic makeup and subsequent response to certain drugs include clopidogrel resistance, warfarin sensitivity, warfarin resistance, malignant hyperthermia, Stevens-Johnson syndrome/toxic epidermal necrolysis, and thiopurine S-methyltransferase deficiency.
+Knowledge about an individual’s genetic makeup and subsequent response to certain drugs includes clopidogrel resistance, warfarin sensitivity, warfarin resistance, malignant hyperthermia, Stevens-Johnson syndrome/toxic epidermal necrolysis, and thiopurine S-methyltransferase deficiency.

 Pharmacogenomics is being used to develop tailored drugs to treat a wide range of health problems, including cancer, depression, cardiovascular disease, Alzheimer’s disease, and asthma.

-Single nucleotide polymorphisms, or SNPs, are the most common type of genetic variation among humans.
+Single-nucleotide polymorphisms, or SNPs, are the most common type of genetic variation among humans.
 Each SNP represents a difference in a single DNA building block, called a nucleotide.
-For example, a SNP may replace the nucleotide cytosine (C) with the nucleotide thymine (T) in a certain stretch of DNA (Figure 4.1).
+For example, an SNP may replace the nucleotide cytosine (C) with the nucleotide thymine (T) in a particular stretch of DNA, as shown in Figure 4.1.

-The highlighted area shows a strand of DNA with a SNP.
-Instead of C paired with G as expected, C is paired with T representing a single nucleotide substitution.
+The highlighted area shows a strand of DNA with an SNP.
+Instead of C paired with G as expected, C is paired with T, representing a single nucleotide substitution.

 strand of DNA with a SNP.
 C is paired with T representing a single nucleotide substitution

 SNPs occur normally throughout a person’s DNA.
 On average, SNPs occur almost once in every 1,000 nucleotides, meaning roughly 4 to 5 million SNPs in a person's genome.
-To be classified as a SNP, a variant must be found in at least 1% of the population.
+A variant must be found in at least 1% of the population to be classified as an SNP.
 Scientists have found more than 600 million SNPs in populations around the world.

 Most SNPs do not affect health or development.
-Some of these genetic differences, however, have proven very important in the study of human health.
-Some SNPs are associated with a gain of function in an enzyme or transport protein, whereas other SNPs are associated with a loss of function in an enzyme or transport protein.
+However, some genetic differences have proven very important in studying human health.
+Some SNPs are associated with a gain of function in an enzyme or transport protein, whereas others are associated with a loss of function in an enzyme or transport protein.
 SNPs help predict susceptibility to environmental factors such as toxins, the risk of developing diseases, and an individual’s response to certain drugs.
 SNPs in drug-metabolizing enzymes, drug transporters, and drug targets significantly contribute to the individual variation in response to a drug.

 An audio definition of SNPs is available from the National Human Genome Research Institute’s Talking Glossary of Genetic Terms, available from the National Institutes of Health.

 Phase I reactions convert a drug to a more polar form; polarized drugs are more easily excreted.
-Phase I enzymes include the very important and carefully studied cytochrome P450 (CYP450) superfamily.
-These enzymes are found in a high concentration in the endoplasmic reticulum of the liver and in other cells throughout the body.
-CYP450 enzymes are not very selective for their substrate (molecules or drugs the enzyme acts on), so a relatively small number of isoforms of the enzymes metabolize most drugs.
+Phase I enzymes include the important and carefully studied cytochrome P450 (CYP450) superfamily.
+These enzymes are found in high concentrations in the liver's endoplasmic reticulum and other cells throughout the body.
+CYP450 enzymes are not very selective for their substrate (molecules or drugs the enzyme acts on), so a relatively small number of isoforms metabolize most drugs.
 CYP2D6, CYP2C19, and CYP3A4/5 metabolize over 75% of the drugs acted on by this superfamily and are among the isoenzymes best studied.

 The CYP2D6 gene is highly polymorphic, with over 100 polymorphisms identified; nine variants are common.
-CYP2D6 polymorphisms are important clinically as commonly used drugs, such as sedatives (midazolam, diazepam, diphenhydramine), anti-depressants (fluoxetine, amitriptyline), anti-arrhythmics (amiodarone), beta-blockers (carvedilol, metoprolol), and pain medications (codeine, tramadol).
+CYP2D6 polymorphisms are significant clinically as commonly used drugs, such as sedatives (midazolam, diazepam, diphenhydramine), anti-depressants (fluoxetine, amitriptyline), anti-arrhythmics (amiodarone), beta-blockers (carvedilol, metoprolol), and pain medications (codeine, tramadol).
 Polymorphisms are important in individuals who are prescribed codeine because it is a prodrug.
-Recall that prodrugs are inert chemicals that must be converted to their active form in the body.
+Please remember that prodrugs are inert chemicals that need to be converted to their active form in the body.
 In the case of codeine, the 2D6 enzyme converts the drug to its active metabolite, morphine.
 Figure 4.2.1 depicts the differences between a parent drug (starting compound) and a prodrug.

 Results of metabolizing enzymes on parent drugs and prodrugs

-CYP2C19 metabolizes a few clinically important drugs, including clopidogrel, propranolol, omeprazole, and diazepam.
-Again, clopidogrel is a prodrug, and individuals who cannot metabolize it to its active metabolite will not experience anti-platelet benefits.
+CYP2C19 metabolizes a few clinically significant drugs, including clopidogrel, propranolol, omeprazole, and diazepam.
+Again, clopidogrel is a prodrug, and individuals who cannot metabolize it to its active metabolite will not experience antiplatelet benefits.

 Enzymes that regulate Phase II reactions also have polymorphisms.
 Uridine 5”-diphospho (UDP) glucuronosyltransferase (UGT1A1) and thiopurine S-methyltransferase (TPMT) are important in the treatment of cancer.
-These enzymes metabolize chemotherapeutic drugs; polymorphisms may result in altered therapeutic efficacy and toxicities.
+These enzymes metabolize chemotherapeutic drugs; polymorphisms may alter therapeutic efficacy and toxicities.

 4.4 Transport Proteins and Polymorphisms

-The SLCO1B1 gene codes for the organic anion transporter (OATP), which transports drugs and other compounds from blood into hepatocytes.
+The SLCO1B1 gene codes for the organic anion transporter (OATP), transports drugs and other compounds from blood into hepatocytes.
 Substrates for OATP include statins and methotrexate.
-Numerous SNPs have been found in the SLCO1B1 gene and are associated with elevated statin levels, especially simvastatin and increased risk of skeletal myopathy.
+Numerous SNPs in the SLCO1B1 gene are associated with elevated statin levels, especially simvastatin, and increased risk of skeletal myopathy.

-The ABCB1 gene codes for P-glycoproteins (P-gp), an efflux protein found on blood-tissue interfaces such as the blood–brain barrier, intestines, and placenta.
-The P-gps performs a very important function, expelling foreign compounds from the cell.
-Sometimes described as promiscuous, the P-gps can bind to many drugs and compounds.
+The ABCB1 gene codes for P-glycoproteins (PGPs), an efflux protein found on blood-tissue interfaces such as the blood–brain barrier, intestines, and placenta.
+The PGP performs an essential function, expelling foreign compounds from the cell.
+Sometimes described as promiscuous, the PGPs can bind to many drugs and compounds.
 It is associated with expelling cytotoxic drugs from resistant cancer cells.

 4.5 Human Leukocyte Antigen (HLA) and Polymorphisms

-Human leukocyte antigen (HLA) are genes that code for proteins that are responsible for identifying self from non-self.
+Human leukocyte antigen (HLA) genes code for proteins responsible for identifying self from non-self.
 They play a significant role in immune defense/transplant rejection and are highly variable.
 HLA polymorphisms are associated with immunological responses to drugs such as liver injury, Stevens-Johnson syndrome, and toxic epidermal necrosis.
 Carbamazepine has been associated with HLA polymorphisms.

-Phase I and Phase II enzymes, transport proteins and HLA all have polymorphisms, which contribute to the variation in response to drug efficacy and tolerability.
-Personalized medicine takes into account the person’s genetic factors or genotype that may potentially contribute to the response to a drug and drug efficacy.
+Phase I and Phase II enzymes, transport proteins, and HLA all have polymorphisms, contributing to the variation in response to drug efficacy and tolerability.
+Personalized medicine considers the person’s genetic factors or genotype that may potentially contribute to the response to a drug and drug efficacy.
 Much is known about the identification of specific genes that affect drug pharmacokinetics.
-Although this knowledge is not complete and continues to unfold, our understanding of the relationship between genotype and phenotype has allowed the development of guidelines to direct prescribing based on the person’s genotype.
+Although this knowledge is incomplete and continues to unfold, our understanding of the relationship between genotype and phenotype has allowed the development of guidelines to direct prescribing based on the person’s genotype.
 To fully comprehend this process, we need to discuss metabolizing phenotypes.

 4.6 Drug Metabolizing Phenotypes

 We inherit one gene from each parent.
 The variation in the DNA sequence of a gene is called an allele.
 Individuals may be homozygous (two identical alleles) or heterozygous (two different alleles).
 Alleles coding for the CYP450 superfamily enzymes and the other metabolizing enzymes are named with standardized * nomenclature.
-The *1 designation (wild type) is the referent to which all alleles are compared and codes for what is considered the “normally” functioning enzyme.
-The enzyme activity of each allele is assessed and categorized in reference to the functional *1 allele.
-Some alleles have less activity (loss of function), whereas other alleles confer increased activity (gain of function).
+The *1 designation (wild type) is the referent to which all alleles are compared and codes for the “normally” functioning enzyme.
+The enzyme activity of each allele is assessed and categorized using the function of the *1 allele as a reference.
+Some alleles have less activity (loss of function), whereas others confer increased activity (gain of function).
 The functional phenotype or metabolizer status results from the combined effect of both alleles and is categorized using standardized nomenclature.
 Poor, intermediate, normal (wild type), rapid, and ultrarapid phenotypes describe the spectrum of possible enzyme activity.

 Diagram